strakam/generals-bots/README.md

 [`RandomAgent`](./generals/agents/random_agent.py) or [`ExpanderAgent`](./generals/agents/expander_agent.py).
 - Every agent must have a name as it is his ID by which he is called for actions.
 - Every agent must implement `play(observation)` function that takes in `observation` and returns an action as described above.
-- You can start by copying the [usage example](TODO) and replacing `agent` with your implementation.
+- You can start by copying the [Usage Example](#custom-usage-example) and replacing `agent` with your implementation.
 - When creating an environment, you can choose out of two `render_modes`:
      - `None` that omits rendering and is suitable for training,
      - `"human"` where you can see the game roll out.